-20 3.3 Flood change projections in Europe
+3.3 Flood change projections in Europe - challenges and opportunities

-Similar to the change detection methods in Sect.
+Similar to the change detection methods of Sect.
 2.3, there are challenges and opportunities for the scenario approach.
-They have been organised into Sect.
-3.3.1 hydrological model uncertainty, Sect.
-3.3.2 ensemble spread and Sect.
-3.3.3 feedbacks.
+They have been organised into hydrological model uncertainty (Sect.
+3.3.1), ensemble spread (Sect.
+3.3.2) and feedbacks (Sect.
+3.3.3).